Gigabytes per month (GB/month) to Terabytes per minute (TB/minute) conversion

 • Background Apps: Apps running in the background can consume data without your direct knowledge.

-What is terabytes per minute?
+What is the terabyte per minute?

 What is Terabytes per minute?